What is Anemia of Prematurity?

 - White blood cell count is normal

-- Platelet values are normal in anemia of prematurity.
-Low hemoglobin values, below 10 g/dL, are found.
+- Platelet values are normal in anemia of prematurity

 - Red blood cell indices are normal ( normochromic, normocytic) for age.

-Relative to the degree of anemia is considered, reticulocyte count is low.
-If reticulocyte count is elevated, it is not most likely to be anemia of prematurity.
+Relative to the degree of anemia, reticulocyte count is low.
+If the reticulocyte count is elevated, it is not most likely to be anemia of prematurity.

-Red blood cell morphology is normal.
-Prominence of red blood precursor may be visualized.
+Red blood cell morphology as observed under the light microscope is normal.
+Prominence of red blood precursors may be visualized.

-Coombs test is important to ensure an immune-mediated hemolytic process related to maternal-fetal blood group incompatibility is not present.
+Coombs test is important to detect an immune-mediated hemolytic process related to maternal-fetal blood group incompatibility.
 Rh typing of the mother and child should be done as well.

-Serum bilirubin if elevated would suggest an hemolytic type of anemia.
+Serum bilirubin, if elevated would suggest a hemolytic type of anemia.

 Raised lactic acid levels may guide the need for blood transfusion.